 Ciarán Birch – Concorde Station

-Ciarán Birch discovered his love of type design while studying at the University of Brighton, where he’s currently finishing up his graphic design degree.
+Ciarán Birch discovered his love of type design while studying at the University of Brighton, where he recently finished up his graphic design degree.
 His Concorde Station tee is like a preview of his Instagram and website; with three different typefaces working in aesthetic harmony.

 Ben Mottershead – Focus